Lens-Induced Glaucoma

 Epidemiology

 The epidemiology varies across developed and developing countries.
 The congenital varieties form a greater proportion in the developed countries with easy access to healthcare.
-The estimated prevalence of congenital ectopia lentis is 6.4/ 100,000 population.[4]
+The estimated prevalence of congenital ectopia lentis is 6.4 per 100,000 population.[4]

-In developing and countries with more limited resources, acquired LIG from advanced senile cataracts are the more prevalent subtype.
+In developing countries with more limited resources, acquired LIG from advanced senile cataracts is the more prevalent subtype.
 The incidence of LIG is up to 2.4% at the time of the presentation of senile cataracts with a female preponderance.[1]

 Pathophysiology

 LPIG: Lens-particle-induced glaucoma was previously mislabeled as 'phacotoxic uveitis.'
-There is a release of lens particles after extra-capsular cataract extraction (ECCE) or a traumatic rupture of the lens capsule.
+Lens particles are released after extra-capsular cataract extraction (ECCE) or a traumatic lens capsule rupture.
 The lens particles deposit directly into the TM, obstructing the aqueous outflow and leading to open-angle glaucoma (see Image.
 Lens Particle Glaucoma).
 There is minimal-to-nil inflammation in LPIG.

-PAG: Verhoeff and Lemoine described this entity as 'endophthalmitis phacoanaphylactica.'[8]
+PAG: Verhoeff and Lemoine described this entity as 'endophthalmitis phacoanaphylactica.[8]
 The release of lens particles is similar to LPIG (see Image.
 Phacoanaphylactic Glaucoma).
-There is a sensitization period of one to 14 days between the release and the onset of glaucoma.[9]
+There is a sensitization period of 1 to 14 days between the release and the onset of glaucoma.[9]
 The inflammation of TM is mediated by type III hypersensitivity - Arthus type reaction mediated by IgG and the complement system.[10]

 PMG: Phacomorphic glaucoma is precipitated by a sudden increase in the volume of the cataractous lens (see Image.
 Phacomorphic Glaucoma).
 The presence of an intumescent cataractous lens leads to pupillary block.
 Acute angle-closure with a shallow anterior chamber, with an open angle in the contralateral eye, suggests PMG.